dasch-swiss/dsp-docs/docs/user-guide/data.md

 ## Do research and work on your data

-Once you found the desired sources, you can (re)view them and annotate the source itself, the media file, or single metadata values.
+Once you have found the desired sources, you can (re)view them and annotate the source itself, the media file, or single metadata values.
 If you select more than one source, you can compare them in a side-by-side view, link them, edit them all at once, or save them in a collection.
 A collection is similar to a playlist in a music app or shopping basket in an online store.

 ### Display a source

-The Knora web app app offers different source views for different media types.
+The Knora web app offers different source views for different media types.
 There's a viewer for still images, moving images, audio and document files.
 You can open them from the list of search results.
 Depending on the media type, Knora web app offers different tools to work on the source.

 In a still image source, you're able to draw regions on the image and to annotate or transcribe this region.
-Usually a still image source is used for book pages, photographs, postcards, letters etc.
+Usually, a still image source is used for book pages, photographs, postcards, letters etc.

 In time-based sources like moving image or audio document, you can mark sequences on the timeline.
 A transcription tool helps to annotate and to transcribe the sequence.

 ![Single resource view.
 The source type in this example is "Video".](../assets/images/knora-app/source-selected-one.png) Single resource view.
 The source type in this example is "Video".

 Knora web app offers a graph view to visualize the connection of a selected source.
-The graph view is a powerful tool, because you will find more information about the source by clicking through the nodes.
+The graph view is a powerful tool because you will find more information about the source by clicking through the nodes.

 ![Graph view of a single resource.](../assets/images/knora-app/source-graph-view.png) Graph view of a single resource.

-Additionally you can work on the source directly, e.g, transcribe a moving image or a taped interview or mark regions of interest on still images and on documents.
+Additionally, you can work on the source directly, e.g, transcribe a moving image or a taped interview or mark regions of interest on still images and on documents.

 ![Single resource fullframe view with the transcription tool at the bottom.
 The source type in this example is "Video" with a table-based sequence protocol on the right hand-side.](../assets/images/knora-app/source-selected-fullframe.png)
-Single resource fullframe view with the transcription tool at the bottom.
+Single source fullframe view with the transcription tool at the bottom.
 The source type in this example is "Video" with a table-based sequence protocol on the right hand-side.

 ### Select more than one source